reimakesgames/tactical-liquid/README.md

 ### **Is there rules??**
-Yes, you have to meet these following conditions to be a contributer:
+Yes, you have to meet these following conditions to be a contributor:
    * You are allowed to modify and test the game on your system.
    * You are allowed to contribute to the project by forking, cloning, modifying, and then creating a Pull Request.
    * You aren't allowed to redistribute without our permission.